โ™ป๏ธAP Environmental Science

 Geothermal Energy

-• Geographic constraints limit deployment to tectonically active regions like Iceland, the western U.S., and the Pacific Ring of Fire, though enhanced geothermal systems may expand access
+• Geographic constraints limit deployment to tectonically active regions where heat is close to the surface, like Iceland, the western U.S., and the Pacific Ring of Fire.
+Enhanced geothermal systems (which inject water into hot dry rock) may eventually expand access to other regions.

 Exploiting Temperature Differentials